vtexdocs/help-center-content/docs/announcements/en/empower-your-customers-with-the-new-reviews-and-ratings-app.md

 ---
-title: Empower your customers with the new "Reviews and Ratings" app
+title: "Empower your customers with the new "Reviews and Ratings" app"
 id: 3hIYH0F9hNa1058hGWtb6b
 status: PUBLISHED
 createdAt: 2020-12-07T18:49:04.152Z